 Financially, Later Is Better

-Women specifically, and especially women with college degrees, have a very clear benefit from marrying later.
-Studies have shown that they set themselves up for a much stronger financial life by not marrying young.
-“Women who marry later make more money per year than women who marry young,” The Atlantic says.
+Women specifically, and especially women with college degrees, have a very clear benefit from marrying when they're older.
+Studies have shown they set themselves up for a much stronger financial life by not marrying young.
+“Women who marry later make more money per year than women who marry young,” according to The Atlantic.
 “The average annual personal income for college-educated women in their mid-30s who married after age 30 is $50,415, compared with $32,263 for college-educated women of the same age who married before age 20—a 56 percent difference.”

 And that doesn’t just apply to college grads.
 “Female high-school graduates who attended some college also enjoy higher wages if they wait to marry, though the gap is not as wide: Those who marry after 30 earn $22,286 a year by their mid-30s, while those who marry before 20 earn $18,234, a 22 percent difference.”
 So if your finances are your priority, there’s an argument toward putting marriage off.
 But money isn’t everything—and it’s certainly not a one-size-fits-all solution.

 But Life Events Should Be Taken Into Consideration

 Different people have different priorities, and that’s totally OK.
 Maybe marriage and kids are the priority.
 If that’s the case, you might want to consider that couples who are married when their first child is born are two-thirds less likely to break up in the first five years than couples who aren't.
 Perhaps you want to establish a certain level of financial security, so with the rising cost of living and student loan debt, it would probably make more sense to put it off for longer.

 Your priorities are yours alone.
 Make sure you’re thinking about your life and priorities in a holistic way before you start putting pressure on yourself to tie the knot.

 And Ultimately, Shouldn’t It Be About the Person?